 Back to the home page

 The Linux file system is structured differently than the Windows file system that you're probably used to.
-Below you can find a brief explanation of the main characteristics.
+Below you can find a brief explanation of its main characteristics.

-Everything in Linux is organized in folders; even the hard disks and CD players are... folders.
+Everything in Linux is organized in folders; even the hard disks and DVD drives are... folders.
 These folders can have subfolders.
-Each folder and every file in a folder, has an owner.
+Each folder and every file in a folder, has an individual owner.

 The primary folder is the "/" (without the quotation marks), or the root (the character looks somewhat like a carrot, hence the name).
 Anyone who owns a folder, is also owner or co-owner of all subfolders and the subfolders of the subfolders (etc.).
 You get the picture.....

-The administrator is the owner of the primary folder, the root, and has therefore primary authority over the whole system.
+The administrator is the owner of the primary folder, the root, and has therefore supreme authority over the whole system.

 An ordinary user, let's call him John, is only owner of his own personal folder.
 This folder is called /home/john and is a subfolder of /home.
 But John is not the only owner of /home/john; of course the root is always co-owner.